zer0-K/Quant/README.md

 # Environment variables

+Before all, you need to set up the environment variables by modifying and running the init.sh file.
-Before all, set up the following environment variable so that all the programs know where the root directory of the project is : export QUANT\_PATH=/home/adrien/Programmation/Projets/Quant
+For example, you will set up the path of the project with : export QUANT\_PATH=/home/adrien/Programmation/Projets/Quant

+The main environment variables are :

+## Variables you need to change

+- QUANT\_PATH : project path
+- QUANT\_DATA_PATH : data path (where you save and get datasets)

-Other environment variables:
+## Other variables

-Verbose print:
-export QUANT\_VERBOSE=true
+- QUANT\_VERBOSE : true to activate verbose mode